 After testing, please add your test result in the test overview (use the button "Test this").
 Now you only need to add a comment if you have extra information or if you test unsuccessful.
 As the Tracker now automatically add a comment that you test it.

 It must also be noted that it is much better if you can test patches in a multilingual environment (with at least 3 content languages published) as there can be issues triggered only in such environment.

-After a patch has been tested it is no longer needed and can be removed from your test installation, this way you are always testing with a clean system.
+After a patch has been tested it is no longer needed and can be removed from your test installation, this way you are always testing with a clean system (You can test patches in conjunction to each other to make sure they don't conflict).
 Go back to the Patch Tester and click on the green button Revert Patch.
 This will remove the patch and you can start testing the next issue.